|

 Lord Acton

-current politics throughout this book, primarily because they are
+extensively on current politics throughout this book primarily because they are

-current; this is a text that attempts a more historical and perhaps
+current; this is a text that attempts a more historical, practical, and

-practical if not philosophical view.
-However, because the existing political
+philosophical view.
+However, because the flaws of twenty-first century

-situation fits almost flawlessly into many of the philosophical definitions
+politics fit almost flawlessly into many of the rules, definitions, and

 politics to pundits and historians are overcome by circumstances too obvious